 Where does my Registered Office address need to be?

-So if you register a company in Scotland, you cannot use a London address as your Registered Office address.
+So if you register a company in Scotland, you cannot use a London property as your Registered Office address.

 Can I use a P.O.
 Box address for my Registered Office?